-While Bitcoin is definitely one of the most mainstream examples of blockchain in action, it is important to remember that this payment method is only the tip of the iceberg in current blockchain use cases in action.
-When we really consider the benefits of blockchain, we can envision and, in some cases, already find real practical applications for many features of this nascent technology.
+While Bitcoin is definitely one of the most mainstream examples of blockchain in action, it is important to remember that this payment method is only the tip of the iceberg in current blockchain use cases.
+When we really consider the benefits of blockchain, we envision real practical applications for many features of this nascent technology.

 The tokenization aspect also means that real life applications of blockchain technology will also help in creating new avenues of generating wealth, if we consider how various, previously solid, assets can now be liquidated and sold as fragments through a decentralized ledger.
 Similarly so, blockchain allows users to monetize their activity more, whether we consider selling their data to advertisers or creating their own content.

 These and many more blockchain use cases will be covered in this chapter of the Academy.
 Here at Lisk, we are very excited to inspire potential blockchain app creators to understand the magnitude of this technological phenomenon and imagine what aspect of the modern world they want to disrupt and improve.

 The arrival of smart contracts and decentralized apps has drastically increased real life usability of blockchain.
 But what exactly are they?Read more

 In this chapter, we will explore how blockchain technology is being used to permeate and improve government activity around the world.Read more